ColeWalker/twitch-graphql/README.md

-# Twitch GraphQL Server
+# Twitch GraphQL

 This is an open source twitch API graphql wrapper.
-It is not currently working, but I think you can see where it's heading.
+If you clone this repository you can run it as a full-functioning server.
+It is also installable as an npm package.

 By default it will run at `http://localhost:5555/graphql`.

 ## Environment Variables

-This project assumes that you already have a Twitch API App set up, and an OAuth token with every scope (this is a wrapper for the API, so we will be touching all of it).
+This project assumes that you already have a Twitch API App set up, and an OAuth token with every scope that you will need.
 This information will be stored inside of several environment variables in a .env file.
 If you need a Twitch API Application (for user ID and client secret), information regarding setting one up is [documented in the Twitch API documentation.](https://dev.twitch.tv/docs/api/) If you require an OAuth or refresh token, there is [documentation available in the Twitch API documentation.](https://dev.twitch.tv/docs/authentication) Alternatively, there is a [guide below on how to retrieve a refresh token.](#getting-a-twitch-refresh-token)

 | Variable      | Value                                                 |
 | ------------- | ----------------------------------------------------- |